huggingface/transformers/README.md

 ## Quick tour of model sharing

-New in `v2.2.2`: you can now upload and share your fine-tuned models with the community, using the <abbr title="Command-line interface">CLI</abbr> that's built-in to the library.
+Starting with `v2.2.2`, you can now upload and share your fine-tuned models with the community, using the <abbr title="Command-line interface">CLI</abbr> that's built-in to the library.

 **First, create an account on [https://huggingface.co/join](https://huggingface.co/join)**.
 Then: